otaviocc/ObsidianMCPServer/README.md

 "Add 'project-alpha' to the tags array in my 'Project Ideas' note" → Uses appendToNoteFrontmatter() to add tags

+"Generate a summary prompt for my 'Meeting Notes 2024-01-15' file" → Uses summarizeNote() prompt to create structured analysis

+"Create an action-items focused prompt for my project planning note" → Uses summarizeNote() with focus=.actionItems to extract tasks

+"Analyze the tone and mood of my journal entry"
+→ Uses summarizeNote() with focus=.tone to understand emotional context

+"Check grammar and style in my research draft"
+→ Uses summarizeNote() with focus=.grammar for writing improvements

+"Extract keywords from my brainstorming session notes" → Uses summarizeNote() with focus=.keywords for better tagging

+"Get key insights from my conference attendance notes" → Uses summarizeNote() with focus=.insights to extract learnings
 ```

 ### Advanced Workflows